The Summit: An Evening with Lynn Hill

 Presented by Grivel; Hosted by the Mazamas

 The Summit is the night where our mountain community comes together to celebrate everything we love about the outdoors.
-Don your finest non-climbing gear, and head on out to the newly remodeled Melody Center, for an evening with your friends for fun, food, and tales of inspiration and adventure.
+This year the one and only climbing legend Lynn Hill will be in attendance to share her story, Ascending Women.
+Get decked out in your finest non-climbing gear (no helmets!), and head on out to the newly opened Redd on Salmon Street, for an evening with your friends for fun, food, and tales of inspiration and adventure.

 There will be a bucketed raffle, where you get to choose the items you hope to take home with you!
 Raffle items will include hard goods such as ice axes, trekking poles, stoves, along with soft goods such as jackets, boots, packs, and base layers.
 We'll also bring back the popular Golden Ticket raffle that was launched last year, that features BIG prizes and a limited number of entries.